| News | Drivers

 In the UK and across the world, we are experiencing increasingly high – and sometimes extreme – temperatures.

-How will this hotter weather affect EV drivers?
+But how will this hotter weather affect EV drivers?

 Driving an EV in hot weather – Is it safe?